Kirollos-Nedaa/Discord-Music-Bot/README.md

 A feature-rich and interactive music bot for Discord that supports Spotify and YouTube links, allowing users to play, queue, shuffle, and control music playback seamlessly.
 Built with `discord.js` and `@discordjs/voice`.

 ## ⚠️ Disclaimer
 Currently, this bot does not support music playback.
 I am actively working on this feature.
+I would appreciate it if some one can help me with implementing the (Spotify API) as well as (Youtube API)

 ## 🚀 Features
 - **🎶 Play Music**: Supports Spotify track links and general search queries.